 Effect on Lifestyle

-The Judge hearing the Claimant's case dismissed arguments that the Claimant was exaggerating his symptoms.
-He agreed with the medical experts that the Claimant would continue to have significant on going joint pain.
-Whilst the Claimant continued to work as a Maintenance Engineer this was no longer in extremely low temperatures, but the Judge considered the Claimant was likely to suffer disadvantage if he tried to seek alternative employment.
+The judge hearing the claimant's case dismissed arguments that the claimant was exaggerating his symptoms.
+He agreed with the medical experts that the claimant would continue to have significant ongoing joint pain.
+Whilst the claimant continued to work as a Maintenance Engineer this was no longer in extremely low temperatures, but the Judge considered the claimant was likely to suffer a disadvantage if he tried to seek alternative employment.

 The Judge made an award for pain suffering and loss of amenity of £20,000 with additional award of £7,000 for the likely disadvantage the claimant would suffer if he looked for other employment.
 The overall award allowing for loss of earnings and necessary care was £33,555.

 The panel of work accident solicitors have over 25 years experience helping injured people make work accident claims.

 Call us to find out how much compensation you could claim, or to ask us anything about the No Win No Fee claims process.
 We are open 8am to 9pm weekdays, 9am to 6pm on Saturday, and 9.30am to 5pm on Sunday.